JCSDA/jedi-docs/docs/developer/building_and_testing/configuration.rst

     // Setup configuration for tests
       test::TestEnvironment::getInstance().setup(config);

-    // Extract the runtime config for the tests from the config file. std::string args = config.getString("test_framework_runtime_config");
+    // If you need to extract some information from the config file std::string args = config.getString("window begin");

     [...]

 Here the Configuration object that is passed as an argument (config) is used to create and initialize a :code:`TestEnvironment` object.
 This is used later to facilitate access to the config file for the test suite as we will see below.
 However, the config file can also be accessed directly through the public methods of the :code:`eckit::Configuration` object itself.
 This is demonstrated by the :code:`config.getString()` example :ref:`above <config-cpp-seg1>`.
-This sets the string variable :code:`args` equal to the value of :code:`--log_level=test_suite` as specified in the first line of the :ref:`YAML file <yaml-file>`.
+This sets the string variable :code:`args` equal to the value of :code:`window begin` as specified in the first line of the :ref:`YAML file <yaml-file>`.

 If you trace the flow of the :code:`test_radiosonde_opr` executable, you'll soon come to the heart of the test suite, which is defined in :code:`oops/src/test/interface/ObsOperator.h`.
 To understand the full structure of this file we refer you to our page on :doc:`JEDI Testing <unit_testing>`.
 For our purposes here, we will pick up the action in the :code:`test::testSimulateObs()` function template, which is one of the tests called by :code:`test_ufo_radiosonde_opr`: